 However, a plan maintained by a governmental employer is not a benefit plan for these purposes.
 Most plans maintained by religious organizations and plans maintained by foreign employers for the benefit of employees employed outside the United States are also not benefit plans for these purposes.
+Such plans may be subject to the provisions of other applicable federal, state, foreign and local laws containing restrictions similar to ERISA and the Internal Revenue Code.
+Accordingly, fiduciaries with respect to such plans should consider all other applicable laws prior to investing in the Class A (2019-1) notes.
 A fund or other entity-including an insurance company general account-considering an investment in notes should consult its tax advisors concerning whether its assets might be considered plan assets of benefit plan investors under these rules.